Hong Kong cleans up greasy beaches after palm oil spill

-The coast was coated with rancid-smelling sticky white clumps of the oil as it washed in yesterday, with 11 beaches still closed to swimmers today in the height of a summer heatwave.
+The coast was coated with rancid-smelling sticky white clumps of the oil as it washed in yesterday, with 11 beaches still closed to swimmers today at the height of a summer heatwave.

 There are still lumps of the solidified oil on the beaches and the sea water in some areas is greasy.